Kkobala/Ado.Net/README.md

-# ADO.NET and EF Core
+# ADO.NET and EF Core.
+Basic

 ## Purpose
 The purpose of the task: to get a practical experience on how to work with ADO.NET to connect and store the applicatin data in the MS SQL local database.You will learn: